-Some of the most successful startups in recent years have been the ones that offer a solution to the daily headaches faced by the average consumer – whether it’s finding a way to get around a busy city, finding accommodation or getting meals delivered.
+Some of the most successful small businesses in South Africa over the recent years have been the ones that offer a solution to the daily headaches faced by the average consumer – whether it’s finding a way to get around a busy city, finding accommodation or getting meals delivered.
 Now there is a startup that answers what may be the worst headache of them all – moving.

 Typically the moving process involves making countless calls, comparing quotes, negotiating rates and ultimately trusting your valuables with unvetted movers.